KASW: Sale to Nexstar and separation from KTVK

 The FCC approved the sale of KASW and KTVK to SagamoreHill and Meredith on June 17, 2014, and the deal closed two days later.
 The two companies also agreed to voluntarily divest KASW to an independent buyer within 90 days of the deal's closure; on October 23, 2014, Meredith and SagamoreHill announced that it would sell KASW to Nexstar Broadcasting Group for $68 million, giving the company its first station in the Phoenix market.
 The FCC approved the sale to Nexstar on December 19, and the sale was consummated on January 30, 2015, ending the nearly 20-year partnership between KASW and KTVK.
 The station began migrating out of KTVK's facilities in September 2015.

-Sale to Scripps
+Sale to Scripps; switch to independent status

 In March 2019, Nexstar announced it would purchase Tribune Media.
 This acquisition required divestitures of several overlapping stations; however, in addition to stations in markets where divestiture was necessary, Nexstar opted to also sell KASW to the E. W. Scripps Company, owner of local ABC affiliate KNXV-TV (channel 15), creating Phoenix's third TV duopoly.
 Although other stations acquired from the Nexstar/Tribune divestitures came from the Tribune portfolio, KASW was the only Nexstar station to be bought out by Scripps.
 The sale was approved by the FCC on September 16 and was completed on September 19.
 Scripps added newscasts from KNXV and also upgraded the station's syndicated programming inventory.

+On November 20, 2023, CW programming moved to the second subchannel of KNXV-TV (which otherwise carried Antenna TV programming), and KASW became an independent station, with the branding of Arizona 61; the station aired a mix of local news, sports (including Arizona Coyotes hockey), and entertainment programming, as well as content from Scripps News.
+The rebranded station moved to channel 95 on Cox Communications cable systems in the Phoenix metro area, as KNXV's second subchannel took over KASW's channel 6 placement.
+This service in turn lost the CW affiliation on February 1, 2024, to KAZT-TV after Nexstar (who had acquired majority ownership of The CW) began programming the station under a multi-year time brokerage agreement with KAZT-TV's owner Londen Media Group.
+The station adopted The Spot branding on July 27, 2025.